David Humphrey

 M.A., Japanese | University of California, Berkeley

-David Humphrey received his Ph.D. in Japanese with a designated emphasis in New Media from the University of California, Berkeley, and taught previously at Middlebury College and the University of Notre Dame before coming to Michigan State.
-His research focuses on the media and culture of modern and contemporary Japan, and he has published in Media, Culture & Society, the International Journal of Communication, the Journal of Japanese Studies, and Japan Forum.
-He is the author of a forthcoming book, The Time of Laughter: Comedy and the Media Cultures of Japan (2023), which examines laughter and comedy’s rise in late 20th and early 21st century Japanese media culture.
-He is currently working on a second book manuscript on digital culture in Japan.
+David Humphrey received his Ph.D. in Japanese with a designated emphasis in New Media from the University of California, Berkeley.
+Before coming to MSU, he previously taught at Middlebury College and the University of Notre Dame.
+His research focuses on two principle areas: the media and culture of modern and contemporary Japan, and science and technology studies (STS) within Japanese and East Asian Contexts.
+His first book, The Time of Laughter: Comedy and the Media Cultures of Japan (University of Michigan Press, 2023), examines laughter and comedy’s rise in late 20th and early 21st century Japanese media culture.
+He has furthermore published widely in journals including Media, Culture & Society, the International Journal of Communication, and the Journal of Japanese Studies.
+He is currently working on a second book manuscript, tentatively entitled “Training Attention: How machine learning, advertising, and surveillance have shaped attention (in Japan).”

-At MSU, he teaches courses on Japanese literature, media, popular culture and language, as well as on global studies.
+At MSU, he teaches courses on Japanese media, digital and popular culture, literature, and language, as well as on global studies.
 In addition to serving as a core faculty member of the program in Global Studies in the Arts and Humanities, he is also an affiliated faculty member of the Film Studies and Digital Humanities programs.

 Publications